james-daniels/cgem/README.md

 ## Config file

-The config.ini file needs be located in the same directory as the executable.
+The config file (config.ini) file needs be located in the same directory as the executable.

 ```ini
 #Possible values: sandbox and production